demetrixbio/FSharp.Data.Npgsql/README.md

   assert( cmd.Execute() |> Seq.exactlyOne = Some 42)
   ```
   will infer ```seq<Option<int>>``` as result although it's cleary should be ```seq<int>```.
+  - Custom enums and array types are supported but composite types not yet.

 ## Running tests